HannesRammer/Dartabase/dartabase_core/README.md

-Dartabase Core 0.1.1
+Dartabase Core 0.2.0
 ===================

-    shared lib used by Dartabase Tools no need for you to install
+    shared lib used by Dartabase Tools (no need for you to do anything)

     Dartabase Migration